Members

 University of Glasgow

-Vice-Principal and Head of the College of Arts, Professor of Twentieth-Century and American Literature
+Vice-Principal and Head of the College of Arts and Humanities, Professor of Twentieth-Century and American Literature

 The Arts & Humanities encompass a distinctive set of perspectives, methodologies and insights.
 Scholars in the Arts & Humanities ask important critical questions; they are attentive to the nuances, and complexities of issues that might otherwise seem simple or one-sided; they draw on their deep knowledge of the past and of a range of cultural contexts and language traditions in order to enrich public understanding.
 Working with community, industry and global partners, they bring their curiosity and their creativity to bear in mutually sustaining ways.